 Forgotten Realms is the default setting for WoTC.
 Curse of Strahd is the only campaign that takes place in another setting.
-This means that when old ideas are recycled and reworked by WoTC, they are shoehorned forcefully into this setting and, until Tomb of Annihilation came out few days ago, especially the northern part of Faerun.
+This means that when old ideas are recycled and reworked by WoTC, they are shoehorned into this setting and, until Tomb of Annihilation came out, especially the northern part of Faerun.

-Princes of the Apocalypse is more or less based on the old Greyhawk module Temple of Elemental Evil.
-The module has been a favourite for many old D&D players, especially those who still remember the small village, Hommlet.
+Princes of the Apocalypse is more or less based on the old Greyhawk module Temple of Elemental Evil and later Return of to the Temple of Elemental Evil.
+The 1E module has been a favourite for many old D&D players, especially those who still remember the small village, Hommlet.
 The two campaigns use more or less the same themes.

-Reincarnation like this can be fun but it poses a few problems, especially when you need to find a plausible reason for things migrating from one world to another.
+Reincarnation like this can be fun but it poses a few problems, especially when you need to find a plausible reason for things migrating from one world to another, or have a way longer life than others of your race.
 Of course, WoTC can do what they like with their brand but in my mind both Acererak and The Temple of Elemental Evil are Greyhawk products.
-Perhaps I’m just getting old…
+Perhaps I’m just an old fart…

 This kind of restoration is a great way to pay homage to the old modules without being too dependant on them and it also gives the designers freedom to take the stories into more creative directions.